brannm/academic-kickstart/content/project/disordered_eating_trans_pilot.md

 ---
-title: “Developing a Disordered Eating Treatment Intervention for Transgender and Gender Diverse Young Adults Using Implementation Science Methods”
+title: Developing a Disordered Eating Treatment Intervention for Transgender and Gender Diverse Young Adults Using Implementation Science Methods
 summary: Principal Investigator of $8k Educating Physician Scientists in Psychiatry (EPSP) Pilot Grant from Penn Psychiatry to fund study